Viima-R/Palvelinten_hallinta_miniprojekti/README.md

 # Install guide

 1) On your master machine you need to:
-- install ssh
-- install ansible
-- install git
+- install ssh, ansible and git
 - generate ssh key
 - copy ssh public key to your slave machines